seanj06/Burgers-R-Us-P5/README.md

 This project was built using the Agile method throughout by creating EPIC Milestones which were broken down into smaller user stories with labels "must-have", "should-have", "could-have", and wont have.

-Epics milestones were given Acceptance criteria and the must haves were completed first to complete the milestone.
+Epics milestones were given Acceptance criteria and the must-haves were completed first to complete the milestone.
 Any user stories that were not completed were moved back into the project backlog.

 The Kanban board was created using Github projects and can be located [here]()  and can be viewed to see the completed and backlogged user stories.